borkdude/html/README.md

 Drawbacks of this library:

-- New and thus not as battle tested as other libraries
+- New and thus not as mature and battle tested as other libraries.
+Issues + PRs welcome though.

 ## Examples